maxxiimo/the-front-end-manifesto/forms.md

 **Step 2**

-Import it, preferably from application.scss per the CSS Organization chapter:
+Import it, preferably from application.css.scss per the CSS Organization chapter:

     /* FORMS
       ============================================================================ */